project-undefined/NextOnion/README.md

 # daoDTP
-Implementation of the new doadtp protocol, a new innovation by Project Undefined.
+Implementation of the doadtp protocol, a new innovation by Project Undefined.
 Decentralized, Anonymous, and onion-less, data transport protocol.
 Used for the Undedfined Messaging app.